 In order to count portfolio securities as qualifying assets for the purpose of the 70% test, a business development company must either control the issuer of the securities or must offer to make available to the issuer of the securities significant managerial assistance.
 However when the business development company purchases securities, in conjunction with one or more other persons acting together, one of the other persons in the group may make available managerial assistance.
-Making available managerial assistance means any arrangement whereby the business development company, through its directors, officers, employees or agents, offers to provide, and, if accepted, does so provide, significant guidance and counsel concerning the management, operations or business objectives and policies of a portfolio company.
-Princeton Advisors will provide such managerial assistance on our behalf to portfolio companies that request this assistance.
+Making available managerial assistance means any arrangement whereby the business development company, through its directors, officers, employees or agents, offers to provide, and, if accepted, does so provide, significant guidance and counsel concerning the managerial assistance on our behalf to portfolio companies that request this assistance.